These are the Best 15 inch Laptops in 2022

 Even with that drawback, it’s one of the best laptops out there, and though it’s not quite a 15 inch display, it definitely earns a recommendation.

 All of these laptops are great, but the fact of the matter is not everyone is willing to shell out over $1,000 for a new laptop.
-If you’re looking for something affordable that still gets you all the basics and performs great in day-to-day tasks, the Acer Aspire 5 is a fantastic option.
+If you’re looking for something affordable that still gets you all the basics and performs great in day-to-day tasks, the HP Pavilion x360 15t is a great option.
+With an ongoing sale, you can get it for just under $580, which is a fantastic deal for what you get here.

-All in all, anyone looking for a solid 15 inch laptop on a budget would do best to check out the Acer Aspire 5.
+All in all, anyone looking for a solid 15 inch laptop on a budget would do best to check out the HP Pavilion x360 15.
 It delivers the performance and connectivity you need at a very affordable price.
-It misses out on some bells and whistles, but it’s overall a great experience.
+It cuts some corners, but it’s got great performance and the versatility of a convertible.

 Best Chromebook: ASUS Chromebook Flip C536